TRIQS/triqs_0.x/doc/user_manual/wien2k/interface.rst

   from pytriqs.dft.converters.wien2k_converter import *
   Converter = Wien2kConverter(filename = material_of_interest)

-The only necessary parameter to this construction is the parameter `Filename`.
+The only necessary parameter to this construction is the parameter `filename`.
 It has to be the root of the files produces by dmftproj.
-For example, if you did a calculation for TiO, the :program:`Wien2k` naming convention is that all files are called :file:`TiO.*`, so you would give `Filename = TiO`.
+For example, if you did a calculation for TiO, the :program:`Wien2k` naming convention is that all files are called :file:`TiO.*`, so you would give `filename = "TiO"`.
 The constructor opens an hdf5 arxive, named :file:`material_of_interest.h5`, where all the data is stored.

 There are three optional parameters to the Constructor:

-  * `LDASubGrp`: We store all data in sub groups of the hdf5 arxive.
+  * `lda_subgrp`: We store all data in sub groups of the hdf5 arxive.
 For the main data that is needed for the DMFT loop, we use the sub group specified by this optional parameter.
-    If it is not given, the standard value `SumkLDA` is used as sub group name.
+    If it is not given, the standard value `SumK_LDA` is used as sub group name.
-  * `SymmSubGrp`: In this sub group we store all the data for applying the symmetry operations in the DMFT loop.
+  * `symm_subgrp`: In this sub group we store all the data for applying the symmetry operations in the DMFT loop.
 Standard value is `SymmCorr`.
   * `repacking`: If true, and the hdf5 file already exists, the system command :program:`h5repack` is invoked.
 This command ensures a minimal file size of the hdf5